 - Since its founding, the Knapp Auxiliary has donated more than $1,000,000 to fund hospital equipment and services and provide health career scholarships for deserving students.

-- Today, more than 250 volunteers work in a variety of hospital departments from Nursing Service to the Information Desk – from Rehabilitation Services to Nutrition Services.
+- Today, more than 250 volunteers work in a variety of hospital departments from the Nursing Service to the Information Desk – from Rehabilitation Services to Nutrition Services.

 Diabetes Food Chart Community Outreach Program

-The Knapp Auxiliary has won numerous awards for their Diabetes Food Chart Program.
+The Knapp Auxiliary has won numerous awards for its Diabetes Food Chart Program.
 The program was developed in partnership with the Knapp Nutrition Services and Public Information department to provide easy-to-understand diabetes educational materials for dieticians to use to help patients make healthy food choices.

 - In 1996, the Knapp Auxiliary provided a $10,000 grant to develop Diabetes and Renal Food Charts.

 - Food charts being used at that time were inaccurate and not sensitive to the cultural backgrounds and literacy levels of patients being served.